zjbthomas/Portfolio/README.md

 # Portfolio
 Welcome to my project showcase!
-This repository serves as a central hub for exploring the tools, scripts, and projects I have developed.
+This repository serves as a central hub for exploring the 🎮 games, 🛠️ scripts, and 🔬 research projects I have developed.

 ## 🎮 Toy Arcade (Games)